davemaurer/daily_exercises/classes_basic.md

 Let's see that in action, and also clarify the idea of classes in Ruby by building code with, and without classes.

+### Procedural Ruby in a file with no classes

-Step 1: Create a file using your console/terminal.  `touch ruby-procedural.rb`
+Step 1: Create a file using your console/terminal.
+Like this: `touch ruby-procedural.rb`

 Step 2: Put some code in that file. `puts "Hello"`
 - You just stored some data.
 The line `puts "Hello"` is now on your hard drive inside the file `ruby-procedural.rb`,